Grandes-Coulées Regional Park

-The regional park of Grandes-Coulées (in French: Parc régional des Grandes-Coulées) is a regional park of Quebec inaugurated in 2011 and located in the municipalities of Notre-Dame-de-Lourdes, Plessisville (parish) and Villeroy, as well as in City of Plessisville, in L'Érable Regional County Municipality, in the administrative region of Centre-du-Québec, in Quebec, Canada.
+The regional park of Grandes-Coulées (in French: Parc régional des Grandes-Coulées) is a regional park of Quebec inaugurated in 2011 and located in the municipalities of Notre-Dame-de-Lourdes, Plessisville and Villeroy, in L'Érable Regional County Municipality, in the administrative region of Centre-du-Québec, in Quebec, Canada.

 The park's raison d'être is to position itself as a place for the practice of outdoor recreational activities and to make its territory accessible and attractive to the population of the L’Érable MRC, but also to visitors.

 Administration

 The park is divided into five parts, including two protected areas, the Old Forest and the Great Bog.
 La Forêt Sauvage and la Plaine are located in Villeroy and are used for nature observation and for snowmobile.
 The total area occupied by the two main sectors, which are not connected, totals 30.97 km2, of which 20.67 km2 is occupied by peat bog and the rest by forest.
 The fifth part of the park is the Plessisville tourist office, the Carrefour de l'Érable, which has also served as an information center for the latter since 2012.